voxpupuli/puppet-icinga2/README.md

 Either `present` or `absent`.
 Defines if the feature `opentsdb` should be enabled.
 Defaults to `present`.

 ##### `host`
 OpenTSDB host address.
-Defaults to `127.0.0.1`
+Icinga defaults to `127.0.0.1`

 ##### `port`
 OpenTSDB port.
-Defaults to `4242`
+Icinga defaults to `4242`

 #### Class: `icinga2::feature::perfdata`
 Enables or disables the `perfdata` feature.